HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from Sandman (Graphic Novel) by Neil Gaiman.md

 >*But where shall wisdom be found?
 And where is the place of understanding?
 Man knoweth not the price thereof; neither is it found in the land of the living … for the price of wisdom is above rubies.*

->*CHORONZON: I am a dire wolf, prey-stalking, lethal prowler.
+>*CHORONZON: I am a dire wolf, prey-stalking, lethal prowler.*
-MORPHEUS: I am a hunter, horse-mounted, wolf-stabbing.
+>*MORPHEUS: I am a hunter, horse-mounted, wolf-stabbing.*
-CHORONZON: I am a horsefly, horse-stinging, hunter-throwing.
+>*CHORONZON: I am a horsefly, horse-stinging, hunter-throwing.*
-MORPHEUS: I am a spider, fly-consuming, eight legged.
+>*MORPHEUS: I am a spider, fly-consuming, eight legged.*
-CHORONZON: I am a snake, spider-devouring, posion-toothed.
+>*CHORONZON: I am a snake, spider-devouring, posion-toothed.*
-MORPHEUS: I am an ox, snake-crushing, heavy-footed.
+>*MORPHEUS: I am an ox, snake-crushing, heavy-footed.*
-CHORONZON: I am an anthrax, butcher bacterium, warm-life destroying.
+>*CHORONZON: I am an anthrax, butcher bacterium, warm-life destroying.*
-MORPHEUS: I am a world, space-floating, life-nurturing.
+>*MORPHEUS: I am a world, space-floating, life-nurturing.*
-CHORONZON: I am a nova, all-exploding... planet-cremating.
+>*CHORONZON: I am a nova, all-exploding... planet-cremating.*
-MORPHEUS: I am the Universe ->*all things encompassing, all life embracing.
+>*MORPHEUS: I am the Universe; all things encompassing, all life embracing.*
-CHORONZON: I am Anti-Life, the Beast of Judgment.
+>*CHORONZON: I am Anti-Life, the Beast of Judgment.
 I am the dark at the end of everything.
 The end of universes, gods, worlds... of everything.
 Sss.
-And what will you be then, Dreamlord?
+And what will you be then, Dreamlord?*
-MORPHEUS: I am hope.*
+>*MORPHEUS: I am hope.*

 >*I will be a wise and tolerant monarch, dispensing justice fairly, and only setting nightmares to rip out the minds of the evil and wicked.
 Or just anybody I don't like.*

 >*You are utterly the stupidest, most self-centered, appallingest excuse for an anthropomorphic personification in this or any other plane!*

->*You get what anybody gets >*you get a lifetime.*
+>*You get what anybody gets; you get a lifetime.*

 >*What power would hell have if those imprisoned here would not be able to dream of heaven?*